Turn on red: North America

+United States

 Right turns on red are permitted in many regions of North America.
-In the United States, California was the first state to legalize right-on-red in 1939, with some western states joining throughout the 1950s and 1960s and eastern states amended their traffic laws to allow it in the 1970s as a claimed fuel-saving measure in response to motor fuel shortages in 1973.
+In the United States, California was the first state to legalize right-on-red in 1947, with some western states joining throughout the 1950s and 1960s and eastern states amended their traffic laws to allow it in the 1970s as a claimed fuel-saving measure in response to motor fuel shortages in 1973.
 The Energy Policy and Conservation Act of 1975 required in §362(c)(5) that in order for a state to receive federal assistance in developing mandated conservation programs, they must permit right turns on red lights.
-All 50 states, the District of Columbia, Guam, and Puerto Rico have allowed right turns on red since 1980, except where prohibited by a sign or where right turns are controlled by dedicated traffic lights.
+All 50 states, Guam, and Puerto Rico have allowed right turns on red since 1980, except where prohibited by a sign.
 Massachusetts was the final state to legalize RTOR, with the law taking effect on January 1, 1980, but about 90% of the traffic signals in the state were outfitted with "no turn on red" signs in protest of the mandate.

 As of 1992, right turn on red is governed federally by (c) ("Each proposed State energy conservation plan to be eligible for Federal assistance under this part shall include: ...(5) a traffic law or regulation which, to the maximum extent practicable consistent with safety, permits the operator of a motor vehicle to turn such vehicle right at a red stop light after stopping, and to turn such vehicle left from a one-way street onto a one-way street at a red light after stopping.").

 The few broad exceptions to RTOR include New York City, where right turns on red have been prohibited since the state legalized RTOR in 1977.
 The maneuver is scarcely permitted and mostly limited to suburban Staten Island.
 The state of New York prohibits school buses from turning on red as well.
 Washington, DC fully banned RTOR, effective January 1, 2025.

 Atlanta, Georgia voted to limit RTOR, banning it downtown, midtown, and in the neighborhood of Castleberry Hill.
-This will be effective in 2026.
-Similarly, Seattle requires that all intersections be equipped with "no turn on red" signs by default when they are updated or modified, though exceptions are permitted with an engineer's justification.
+This will be effective in 2026 Similarly, Seattle requires that all intersections be equipped with "no turn on red" signs by default when they are updated or modified, though exceptions are permitted with an engineer's justification.